Volume group Mirroring:-

 STEP 11:- After addition validate the distribution by lsvg –p

-STEP 12:- You could see the difference in size, but actually we need 23 PP’s only check the details through lspv For hdisk0
+STEP 12:- You could see the difference in size, but actually we need 23 PP’s only check the details through lspv

 For hdisk1